kvr06-ai/rl-pong/README.md

 - **Classic Pong Gameplay**: Control your paddle with arrow keys and compete against the AI
 - **Deep Q-Learning Implementation**: AI uses a neural network to learn optimal strategies
 - **Interactive Hyperparameter Adjustment**: Modify learning parameters in real-time
+- **Adjustable Game Difficulty**: Change the ball speed to make the game easier or harder
 - **Educational Resources**: Built-in explanations of RL concepts and parameters
 - **Game Controls**: Pause, resume, and reset functionality
 - **Responsive Design**: Works on desktop and mobile devices